mccg-pas/group-wiki/python_tutorial.md

 ```

 Attributes of the math module are accessed through `math.attribute`.
 As shown
-above, the value of $\pi$ can be obtained with `math.pi`.
+above, the value of π can be obtained with `math.pi`.

-To give an alias to an imported package, use `import ... as ...`
+To give an alias to an imported package, use `import ... as ...`.

 ```python
 import matplotlib.pyplot as plt